- Dr Matjaž Mihelčič, President

 - Dr Sylwia Kropacz-Sobkowiak, Chair of Professional Services Committee

 - Jesus Garcia Poyatos, Chair of Public Affairs and Economic Committee

-- Dr Julie-Anne Little, Chair of the European Qualifications Board
+- Professor Julie-Anne Little, Chair of the European Qualifications Board

 - Elaine Grisdale, Secretary of the Public Affairs and Economic Committee